SHANNON McKENNA SCHMIDT

-PRESS & REVIEWS
+PRESS, PRAISE & REVIEWS

-Coinciding with the 80th anniversary of Eleanor's Pacific trip, co-host Mika Brzezinski, co-anchor Willie Geist, and Mike Barnicle guided a great interview that highlighted the significance of this daring undertaking.
+Coinciding with the 80th anniversary of Eleanor's Pacific trip, co-host Mika Brzezinski, co-anchor Willie Geist, and Mike Barnicle guided a great interview that highlighted the significance of this daring undertaking

 "As A Matter of Fact... with Andrew Cuomo"